 Health inequities within and between societies are garnering increased attention, but some historical and structural processes are insufficiently considered despite their significant contributions.
 This course introduces students to the concept of settler colonialism and its health equity implications for indigenous and settler populations.
 Utilizing case studies from the United States and Palestine/Israel, comparative analyses in this discussion- and lecture-based seminar will elucidate universal and particular elements of settler colonial societies while drawing causal chains to their perpetual outcomes: poorer health for indigenous and other non-settler (“arrivant”) communities.
 This course is open to graduate students across the University and is especially salient for those aspiring to engage in public or global health, public policy, legal scholarship, advocacy and activism, human rights, or for anyone eager to explore an alternative framework for understanding the enduring structures that generate racial health inequities in multiple global contexts.Course Website

-The Palestine Social Medicine course will bring together a multidisciplinary cadre of Palestinian and Harvard students for an experiential learning experience in Palestine.
+The Palestine Social Medicine course brings together a multidisciplinary cadre of Palestinian and Harvard students for an experiential learning experience in Palestine.
 The course offers both conceptual and practical engagement with the structural determinants of health affecting Palestinians in the West Bank, Gaza Strip, Israel, and the Diaspora.
-The first annual Palestine Social Medicine Course will occur at Birzeit University in the West Bank, occupied Palestinian territories.
-It will include travel throughout the West Bank and Israel for site visits focused on evaluating the range of health care available, as well as the variable social conditions which contribute to and determine health outcomes.
+The Palestine Social Medicine Course occurs annually at Birzeit University in the West Bank, occupied Palestinian territories.
+It includes travel throughout the West Bank and Israel for site visits focused on evaluating the range of health care available, as well as the variable social conditions which contribute to and determine health outcomes.

 The specific objectives of the course include:

 - Educate Palestinian and Harvard health professional students on the social determinants of health in Palestine and other settings

 - Integrate lectures and field visits into a comprehensive and dynamic learning experience